Summer in Sicily (UofM Students)

 Summer

 This course will provide undergraduate students with an advanced knowledge of policies, practices, discourses and media coverage of migration and asylum in the Mediterranean, while focusing on migration crises in the region as well as on human rights issues.
-It offers students a comprehensive view of the different models and challenges related to the complex social phenomenon of migration, as well as its main actors and processes.
+It offers you a comprehensive view of the different models and challenges related to the complex social phenomenon of migration, as well as its main actors and processes.
 The complexity of migration phenomena will be disentangled through a cross-cutting perspective that combine distinct yet complementary study areas: politological and sociological approaches to analyzing European migratory flows and policies, human rights and criminal justice perspectives on migration, and analysis of contemporary communication strategies, framing, media coverage and related impacts.

 - English